Water seems plentiful but droughts and shortages can happen anywhere and it’s helpful to know the difference between conservation and efficiency.

 Efficiency: Diets that incorporate more fruits, vegetables and grains in place of meat and dairy, have a reduced water use, because it takes a lot of water to produce meat and dairy products.

 Conservation: Not wasting food means conserving all the water it took to produce it.
-The USDA estimates that over 30 percent of the available US food supply in 2010 was lost from human consumption at the retail and consumer levels.
+The USDA estimates that 31 percent of the available US food supply in 2010 was lost from human consumption at the retail and consumer levels.
 This is like throwing out all the water (and energy) it took to grow and produce that food.
 A great way to conserve water is to only purchase food that will be eaten, then don’t throw it away.

 Watering the Lawn

 Efficiency: There are numerous technologies to help water lawns efficiently.
 These include things like moisture sensors, drip irrigation systems and irrigation control systems.